US calls Philippines President's Hitler comments 'troubling'

 Washington (CNN)The US rebuked the Philippines President for likening himself to Adolf Hitler but stressed Friday that the strong relationship between the two countries would not be affected by the controversial leader's rhetoric.

-President Rodrigo Duterte compared himself to Adolf Hitler and his purge of drug offenders to the Holocaust.
+President Rodrigo Duterte compared himself to Hitler and his purge of drug offenders to the Holocaust.

 "I'd be happy to slaughter them.
 At least if Germany had Hitler, the Philippines would have (me)," Duterte said Friday while speaking in his hometown of Davao City.
 "You know my victims, I would like (them) to be all criminals, to finish the problem of my country and save the next generation from perdition."

-Asked about Duterte's comments Friday, State Department spokesman Mark Toner said, "We find them troubling."
+Asked about Duterte's comments Friday, Secretary of Defense Ash Carter called them "deeply troubling."

+Speaking to reporters after attending a meeting of defense ministers from the Association of Southeast Asian Nations, in Oahu, Hawaii, Carter said Duterte's remarks were not discussed in the meeting.
+He stressed that US-Philippines cooperation would continue, saying, "It has served the interests of our nations for many years now" and adding that he had good discussions about "ongoing alliance operations" with his counterpart from the Philippines.

+Carter's description of Duterte's remarks were echoed earlier Friday by State Department spokesman Mark Toner.

 Toner went on to say that the US-Philippines relationship was based on "our shared belief in human rights and human dignity, and within that context, President Duterte's comments are a significant departure from that tradition."